 Medicalchain also allows patients to share their health data with clinical research institutes in exchange for Medtokens.

 Patients have clear information on how their data is being used and what all data would be required.
 Often, the patients choose to remain anonymous.

-Medicalchain has also released an app MyClinic.com, a cross-border telemedicine platform that allows patients to have video consultation with their doctor and pay using Medtokens.
+Medicalchain has also released an app MyClinic.com, a cross-border telemedicine platform that allows patients to have a video consultation with their doctor and pay using Medtokens.
 Read more.